Third Quarter Newsletter

 U.S. Economy

-Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta now publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the third quarter of 2022) using an approach similar to the BEA.
+Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the second quarter of 2024) using an approach like the BEA.
+On October 17, 2024, the estimate for third quarter GDP from the Federal Reserve Bank of Atlanta was positive 3.4%.
+Note that this estimate updates regularly and is subject to change.
 The “nowcast,” along with the methodology, and additional information can be found at: https://www.atlantafed.org/cqer/research/gdpnow.

 U.S. Stocks